-Trump Dismisses Charges Against Him As 'Impeachment Lite' — Is He Right?
+'Impeachment Lite'?
+How Articles Against Trump Compare To Clinton's And Nixon's

 1. The president abused his power by soliciting foreign interference by pressuring an ally — Ukraine — to announce an investigation into a political rival — former Vice President Joe Biden, while withholding military aid and dangling a head-of-state meeting, thereby corrupting the integrity of U.S. elections.
 Free and fair elections are the linchpin that holds together a democracy, as Democrats have argued; and

-2. That he has obstructed Congress, a co-equal branch of government, by withholding documents and preventing witnesses from testifying, thereby impeding Congress' investigatory power.
+2. That he has obstructed Congress, a coequal branch of government, by withholding documents and preventing witnesses from testifying, thereby impeding Congress' investigatory power.

 Republicans obviously disagree.
 They say Democrats are acting on a "personal vendetta" and have been looking to impeach Trump since he was first elected.
-It is true that some Democratic members have called for his impeachment long before this moment, but there was hardly a majority of the caucus before the Ukraine pressure campaign was brought into the light.
+It is true that some Democratic members had called for his impeachment long before this moment, but there was hardly a majority of the caucus before the Ukraine pressure campaign was brought into the light.

-On the substance, Republicans argue that the president did not abuse his power, because Ukraine was known to be a corrupt country and that there is no "direct evidence" of a "quid pro quo" or solicitation of a bribe from a foreign leader.
+On the substance, Republicans argue that the president did not abuse his power because Ukraine was known to be a corrupt country and that there is no "direct evidence" of a "quid pro quo" or solicitation of a bribe from a foreign leader.

 Democrats and multiple witnesses have plenty of counterpoints that have been litigated for weeks since the beginning of the public impeachment inquiry process.

-Republicans, and those who do not support this impeachment, also say the president should not be charged with obstruction of Congress, because Democrats in the House have not let the process fully play out by going through the courts and letting the third co-equal branch decide.
+Republicans, and those who do not support this impeachment, also say the president should not be charged with obstruction of Congress because Democrats in the House have not let the process fully play out by going through the courts and letting the third coequal branch decide.

 "Weak" and "narrow"